Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory: Numerical Experiments

 Figure~\ref{fig:cifar_acc} illustrates the relationship between \(\mathrm{Ave}_w(\hat{\phi})\) and test accuracy with increasing number of signal singular values $\hat{s}$.
+The left y-axis represents $\mathrm{Ave}_w(\hat{\phi})$, while the right y-axis indicates the test accuracy.
 The singular values in the second linear layer of MLP, second Conv2D layer of LeNet, and third Conv2D layer of AlexNet, were reduced.

 Test accuracy was observed to follow the behavior of the metric.
 To quantify this relationship, we set $k$ to $20\%$ of the total number of singular values for each model and computed the correlation between $\mathrm{Ave}_w(\hat{\phi})$ and test accuracies determined over $\hat{s}=1,\dots,k$.
-On MNIST, the correlation coefficients were $0.933$, $0.896$, and $0.852$ for MLP, LeNet, and AlexNet, respectively, and on the CIFAR-10 dataset, they were $0.954$, $0.940$, and $0.976$.
+All reported values are the mean and standard deviation (SD) over 10 independent runs with different seeds.
+On MNIST, the correlation coefficients were $0.918$ (SD: $0.008$), $0.859$ (SD: $0.041$), and $0.852$ (SD: $0.066$) for MLP, LeNet, and AlexNet, respectively, and on the CIFAR-10 dataset, they were $0.918$ (SD: $0.008$), $0.932$ (SD: $0.029$), and $0.919$ (SD: $0.032$).

-Table \ref{tb:all} presents the values of the metric Avew($\hat{\phi}$) and $\hat{s}$.
-Avew($\hat{\phi}$) takes similar values regardless of whether BEMA or Gaussian-broadening.
+Table \ref{tb:all} presents the values of the metric $\mathrm{Ave}_w(\hat{\phi})$ and $\hat{s}$. $\mathrm{Ave}_w(\hat{\phi})$ takes similar values regardless of whether BEMA or Gaussian-broadening.
 Therefore, either approach yields no substantial differences in the low-rank approximations, and the resulting accuracy is expected to be similar.

 For the MNIST case, particularly in the linear layers, the values of \(\mathrm{Ave}_w(\hat{\phi})\) differ between BEMA and the Gaussian-broadening method even when both methods select the same \(\hat{s}\).
 This is because the metric evaluates the thresholds, and although the number of singular values exceeding the threshold is the same, the exact threshold values differ.
 For the CIFAR-10 case, \(\hat{s}\) tends to be larger, and the singular-value distribution fits the MP distribution less well.
 Consequently, the estimated \(\hat{s}\) differ between the two methods, yet the resulting \(\mathrm{Ave}_w(\hat{\phi})\) values show no substantial difference.
+For a LeNet model trained on CIFAR-10, the accuracies after applying low-rank approximation to all layers using BEMA and Gaussian broadening were both 76.3\%.
+When the method with the higher metric value was selected and low-rank approximation was applied to each layer based on the proposed metric, the accuracy was 76.4\%, corresponding to a compression of 69.2\%, whereas the algorithm of \cite{idelbayev2020low} resulted in an accuracy of 72.6\% with a compression of 32.0\%.
+In this case, the RMT-based approach is also effective in terms of compression.

 Finally, we investigated the behavior of the singular value distribution by varying the batch size, using the proposed metric.
 Figure~\ref{fig:batch_svals} shows the distribution of singular values of the FC1 weight matrix in MLP trained on MNIST for batch sizes of $64$ and $256$, with the learning rate fixed at $0.01$.
 The corresponding test accuracies are $98.43\%$ and $98.24\%$, respectively.